Skip to main content

 Romans 5:20: “The Law came in so that the transgression would increase.”

 The conscience knows right from wrong (the knowledge of good and evil).
 The conscience is defined as a "inner feeling or voice acting as a guide to distinguish right and wrong."
 When Adam and Eve ate from the tree they received this knowledge.
 But because of the fallen sinful nature and the searing of the conscience, the Law was introduced which exposes or makes the charge explicit.
-Thus, sin is “counted” or “charged” in a written code.
+Thus, sin is “counted” or “charged” by a written code.

 Summary